pharmbio/robotlab/sop-imager.md

 * Make sure the following positions are free from plates:
 1. fridge transfer station just in front of the barcode reader
-2. H12, the top location of the hotel
+2. H11, the "neutral middle" location of the hotel
 3. the squid stage

 * Locate the robotarm emergency stop button and put it where you can reach it.